drmonkeysee/ecs-scheduler/README.md

 webapi runs as a self-hosted Flask server.
 The usage pattern of webapi makes it unlikely you will need a more sophisticated application server container but if necessary [uWSGI](https://uwsgi-docs.readthedocs.org/en/latest/) can provide multi-process/multi-threading request dispatching and more robust web server hosting.

 webapi provides a swagger spec at `/spec`.
 This spec can be read by [Swagger UI](https://github.com/swagger-api/swagger-ui).
-You can either build [Swagger UI](https://github.com/swagger-api/swagger-ui) yourself or point official [Swagger test site](http://petstore.swagger.io/) at it.
+You can either build [Swagger UI](https://github.com/swagger-api/swagger-ui) yourself or point the official [Swagger test site](http://petstore.swagger.io/) at it.
 For full documentation of the webapi interface consult the swagger spec.

 If you find yourself needing to modify the swagger spec and it appears to be erroring out in [Swagger UI](https://github.com/swagger-api/swagger-ui) I recommend using the node package [swagger-tools](https://www.npmjs.com/package/swagger-tools) to find issues with the spec format.

-The purpose of webapi is to provide a REST api to the ECS scheduler allowing the creation, reading, updating, and deletion of scheduled jobs.
+The purpose of webapi is to provide a REST api to the ECS scheduler for creating, reading, updating, and deleting scheduled jobs.
 Jobs are exposed as a single resource with the following operations:

 ```
 /jobs